When are we Reopening?

 - Photography is allowed for private, non-commercial use unless otherwise stated (however we would ask you to refrain from using flash photography).

-- There are no storage facilities available at GPO Witness History so please limit the items that you bring with you.
+- There are no storage facilities available at the GPO Museum so please limit the items that you bring with you.

 How do I get there?

-- GPO Witness History is located on O’ Connell Street, at the heart of Dublin City Centre.
+- GPO Museum is located on O’ Connell Street, in the heart of Dublin City Centre.
 It is served by all major public transport links – Dublin Bus, Luas CrossCity and Luas Red Line– and is within walking distance of Connolly DART Station.

-How long is a tour of GPO Witness History?
+How long is a tour of the GPO Museum?

-- GPO Witness History is a self-guided exhibition.
+- The GPO Museum is a self-guided experience.
 To make the most of your visit, we recommend that you spend at least 45 minutes in the space.
 However, please feel free to spend as long as you like.

 Do I have to book in advance?